Here is a list of Associate Level Criminal Justice Jobs. Learn more about the wonderful careers that are available to you with this degree.

 The primary responsibilities of fish and game wardens are to enforce laws related to fishing, hunting, and boating.
 For this reason, the majority of time spent on the job by a fish and game warden will involve patrolling wilderness and outdoor recreational areas to make sure all hunting and fishing laws are followed, and all boating ordinances are maintained.
 Fish and game wardens may also organize and respond to search and rescue calls, investigate accidents, and look into complaints pertaining to fish and wildlife maintenance, such as damage to crops caused by wildlife.
 It is also the responsibility of fish and game wardens to educate the public on existing game laws, to collect biological data, and to promote boating safety.

-Some states, though not all, require fish and game warden candidates to have a bachelor’s degree in wildlife management or another related field, but all game warden recruits are required to attend a training academy prior to their employment.
-At the academy, game warden cadets learn occupational procedures such as boat operation and maintenance, water rescue, firearms training and other security techniques, as well as various forms of wildlife and natural resource management skills.
+Some states, though not all, require fish and game warden candidates to have a bachelor’s degree in wildlife management or another related field, all game warden recruits are required to attend a training academy prior to their employment.
+At the academy, game warden cadets learn occupational procedures such as boat operation and maintenance, water rescue, firearms training, and other security techniques, as well as various forms of wildlife and natural resource management skills.

 Typically, state and federal agencies offer higher pay than local organizations, and there are generally better opportunities for career advancement in larger agencies.
 The median annual income for a fish and game warden was $49,730 in 2010.
 Regardless of the fact that hundreds of new game warden positions are added annually at both the federal and state level, job growth in this field has shown relatively little growth but the necessity to maintain this important workforce has remained a constant.